Born: May 12, 1925

 Died: March 26, 2012

 The Colts had some talent on the roster, including Y.A.
 Tittle, Jim Spavital, Billy Stone, Herb Rich, Chet Mutryn, Don Colo and Art Donovan, Sisto’s roommate and running buddy.
 However, the season was a disaster.
 Baltimore went 1–11 and gave up 462 points—including 70 points to the Rams in an October game.
 The trip wasn't a total loss.
 Sisto and Artie destroyed a suite at the Beverly Wilshire hotel, and flooded the two floors below them.
-Sisto played middle guard on defense that year and was a terror on special teams.
-He also got married that fall, and didn’t tell anyone on the team.
+Sisto played middle guard on defense that year and was a terror on kick return and coverage teams.
+He also got married that fall, but didn’t tell anyone on the Colts.
 Donovan found out and the players gave him hell the rest of the season.

 As fate would have it, the Yanks also managed only one victory before going out of business.
 The franchise was transferred to Dallas for the 1952 season, and Sisto became a Texan.
 This team was just as bad as the previous two, finishing with a lone victory before going belly-up.
 Sisto landed back in Baltimore in 1953 with the reconstituted Baltimore Colts.
 He played guard and middle linebacker and rarely came off the field.
 The Colts started well with a 3–2 record, but lost their final 7 games.
 The Baltimore defense included Donovan, Bill Pellington, Bert Rechichar and Don Shula.
 This version of the Colts would soon become a title contender, but Sisto was pushing 30 and dealing with years worth of wear and tear.
 The 1954 season would be his last in the NFL.
 He appeared in three games before calling it a career.